captainbrosset/patrickbrosset.com/content/slides/CSSDay-2026/notes.md

 No. Well, maybe a little bit.
 But really, I love the web of today just as much as the web of the past.
 And I wouldn't go back and leave what we have now for anything.

-Today, for a fancy box, we have border-radius, border-image, corner-shape, clip-path, and even border-shape soon.
+Today, for a fancy box, we have border-radius, border-image, corner-shape, clip-path, and even border-shape very soon.

 **Visual: The playground got bigger**

 The playground got BIGGER, not smaller.
+And, we should continue to play.
-So we should continue to play.
-Let's play more, and have fun with the web.
+We should continue to have fun with the web, and push the limits of what's possible.

-A bigger playground doesn't mean the playground is done.
-In fact, it can never be done.
-If it's done, it's dead.

 ### Let's have fun

+Pro tip: if you want to have fun, create a website.
+Any site.
+Even broken, even half finished.
+Trying stuff out and putting it out there is a great way to join this community.
+Of post things on codepen.
+The key is, if it's out there, other people can see it, learn from it, and folks who build browsers can see it too, and make the platform better.

 So let's have fun for a little bit!